 Try to maintain your BS as close to the healthy non-diabetic range.
 If you are experiencing frequent hypoglycemia, then you should be lenient until you can able to avoid lows.

-What to do if experiencing frequent High & Low BS? - If you find it difficult to control your BS due to successive highs & lows, then you need to start from scratch.
-If you are type 1 diabetes, then begin again ultimately by determining your basal and bolus rates.
+What to do if experiencing frequent High & Low BS? - If you find it difficult to control your BS due to successive highs & lows; then, you need to start from scratch.
+If you have type 1 diabetes, then begin again ultimately by determining your basal and bolus rates.

 Setting the right basal rate is more important to avoid both highs & lows and is the foundation on which the bolus dosing works.